Skip navigation

 1. Poultry originating from the State of Minnesota that were slaughtered on or after January 21, 2019 but prior to July 3, 2019 is ineligible.
 Poultry products that are heat-treated to a temperature of 70° C or above are exempt from this restriction.
 Poultry originating from the State of Minnesota that were slaughtered on or prior to January 21, 2019 or on or after July 3, 2019 are eligible except as noted below.

-1. Poultry originating from the State of Maryland slaughtered on or after March 4, 2022 but prior to May 18, 2023, are ineligible.
-Poultry originating from the State of Maryland slaughtered prior to March 4, 2022, or on or after May 18, 2023 are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from the restriction.
+1. Poultry originating from the State of Mississippi that are slaughtered on or after November 25, 2022, and prior to November 1, 2023, are ineligible.
+Poultry originating from the State of Mississippi slaughtered prior to November 25, 2022, or on or after November 1, 2023, are eligible.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

 1. Poultry originating from Jasper County that were slaughtered on or after March 3, 2018 but prior to July 30, 2018, or on or after March 8, 2022 is ineligible.
 Poultry originating from Jasper County, Missouri that were slaughtered on or after July 30, 2018.
 Poultry products that are heat-treated to a temperature according to the table below are exempt from these restrictions.

-1. Poultry originating from Butler County, Nebraska that were slaughtered on or after March 22, 2022 is ineligible.
-Poultry products that are heat-treated according to the table below are exempt from this restriction.
+2. Poultry originating from Gage County, Nebraska that were slaughtered on or after February 6, 2024 are ineligible.
+Poultry products that are heat-treated to a temperature according to the table below are exempt from this restriction.

-2. Poultry originating from Dixon County, Nebraska that were slaughtered on or after April 12, 2022 are ineligible.
-Poultry originating from Dixon County, Nebraska that were slaughtered prior to April 12, 2022 are eligible, unless otherwise noted above.
+1. Poultry originating from Roosevelt County, New Mexico that were slaughtered on or after April 12, 2024 are ineligible.
+Poultry originating from Roosevelt County, New Mexico that were slaughtered prior to April 12, 2024 are eligible, unless otherwise noted above.
 Poultry products that are heat-treated according to the table below are exempt from these restrictions.

 1. Poultry originating from Anson County, North Carolina that were slaughtered on or after March 12, 2020 but prior to September 18, 2020 are ineligible.
 Poultry originating from Anson County, North Carolina that were slaughtered prior to March 12, 2020 or on or after September 18, 2020 are eligible.
 Poultry products that are heat-treated according to the table below are exempt from these restrictions.